rspber/TFT_eSPI_light/README.md

 2. The color carrier in all cases is rgb_t, which is defined as uint32_t, but this knowledge should not be used.

-3. However, the color is stored in three lower bytes, looking from the top: R, G, B, this knowledge can be used.
+3. However, the color is stored in three lowest bytes, looking from the top: R, G, B, this knowledge can be used.

 4. The transformation of the color to the bus conditions takes place only at the end